7e62ce85/Oratio/README.md

 ## Dependencies:

  - A database server, MySQL, MariaDB and Postgres have been tested.
-Sqlite should work for messing locally
+Sqlite should work for messing locally.
+   (Oratio will start with a focus on using MySQL)
  - Redis
  - Python >= 3.7
  - A recent node/npm